 For the first time ever, you had a group of guys that didn’t give a rat’s ass — dropping out of the basketball team or the football team and just giving the whole thing the finger going “I don’t give a shit about that, I wanna go surfing”.Greg Noll

-The movement was bolstered by influential surfing icon, loner, hedonist, and renegade surfer, Miki Dora (aka “Da Cat”) who supposedly painting a swastika on his surfboard.
+The movement was bolstered by influential surfing icon, loner, hedonist, and renegade surfer, Miki Dora (aka “Da Cat”) painting a swastika on his surfboard.
 Surf Nazi graffiti, including swastikas, also appeared around the beach at Malibu, in California.

 While in the beginning, it was more of a counter-culture and love-of-surfing movement.
 By the mid-1960s the term started to evolve to be more representative of the aggressive and territorial side of surf culture — coinciding with the explosion of interest in, and commercialisation of surfing.

 In the 1960s, surfing became wildly popular.
 Hollywood was churning out “surf movies” featuring superstars of the time like Elvis Presley — see Blue Hawaii — playing handsome, cool, fun-loving surfers.
 The music industry was manufacturing a new sound dubbed, “surf music” with bands like The Beach Boys leading the way.
 John Severson‘s magazine, “The Surfer” was the talk of the town.
-A TV series called Gidget (pictured above) captured the hearts and imaginations of a whole new generation of female surfers.
+A TV series called Gidget (pictured below) captured the hearts and imaginations of a whole new generation of female surfers.
 The fashion industry jumped on the bandwagon too — “surf fashion” was the new craze — with boardshorts, surfing-themed t-shirts, and Aloha shirts being adorned in cities, as well as at the beach.